 In this article, we’ll go into more detail about why Latin American software developers are becoming so sought after, and what the implications are for American tech companies.

-This is the primary reason American companies are moving to outsource their software development jobs, as they simply can’t find the talent closer to home.
-This is in stark contrast to some places in South America, such as the state of Jalisco in Mexico.
+This is the primary reason American companies are moving to outsource their software development jobs and hire remote developers: they simply can’t find the talent closer to home.
+This is in stark contrast to some places in Latin America, such as the state of Jalisco in Mexico.
 With 12 universities combining to produce 85,000 tech graduates a year (although not all computer science graduates) it has a steady flow of qualified graduates to fill its multi-million-dollar technology industry.

 However, these graduates won’t all work in the state of Jalisco, with many moving north to seek work in the United States, where opportunities are in abundance.
-We’ll touch on the reasons for American companies are outsourcing in Latin America in particular, but first, we need to consider some of the other important reasons American companies are looking outside of the USA to find their talent.
+We explore the reasons for why American companies are outsourcing in Latin America in particular.
+First, however, we consider some of the other important reasons American companies are looking outside of the USA to find their talent.

 The obvious reason is lower costs.
-If American tech companies can lower their operational costs by outsourcing their tasks to more affordable candidates in countries in South America, they’ll obviously jump at the chance.
-Cutting costs and gaining a financial edge is vital in the ruthless technology industry.
+If American tech companies can lower their operational costs by hiring remote Latin American developers, it presents an exciting opportunity for recruiting top talent without a major financial risk.
+Gaining a financial edge is vital in the ruthless technology industry.
 For example, outsourcing a software engineer job to someone in India can cost 11x less than it would to hire someone in the USA to do the same job.